Updated Apr 22, 2026

 "Digital equity is about ensuring all learners can access and use digital technologies effectively, regardless of their location or background."

-Second, make sure your feedback instruments can surface location-specific friction.
+Second, make sure your feedback instruments can surface location-specific friction, which starts with clear student feedback survey design.
 In practice, that means using open-text prompts that let students name the barrier in their own words (for example, connectivity, platform access, digital confidence, time zone clashes, local support availability), and then segmenting results by site, partner, cohort, and mode.
-Without that segmentation, digital equity problems can disappear into an average.
+Without that segmentation, digital equity problems can disappear into an average and become harder to fix, which is why teams also need a deliberate approach to benchmarking and triangulating student survey evidence.

 At Student Voice AI, we often see digital equity themes embedded in wider comments about teaching organisation, communication, and support.
-When institutions rely on manual reading alone, those signals can be missed, especially when comments are split across partners and multiple local survey tools.
+When institutions rely on manual reading alone, those signals are easy to miss, especially when comments are split across partners and multiple local survey tools.

-If you are building evidence from open text, start with a defensible workflow and stable language.
-Useful references are our NSS open-text analysis methodology and the student comment analysis governance checklist.
+If you need to build evidence from open text across partners, sites, and delivery modes, explore Student Voice Analytics.
+It gives teams one reproducible way to analyse digital access and support themes, segment results, and see where barriers are concentrated.
+Then use our NSS open-text analysis methodology and the student comment analysis governance checklist to give that work a defensible workflow and stable language.
 For adjacent reading on inclusion and representativeness in student voice systems, see our summary on non-response bias in student evaluations.

 Q: What should institutions do now?